rpomper/rpomper.github.io/_projects/PhonoNet.md

 This project is funded by the <a href="https://reporter.nih.gov/project-details/10609433">NIH</a>.
 It investigates how the phonological structure of children's vocabularies affects their ability to learn new words and whether this varies between children with and without Developmental Language Disorder (DLD).

+<h2> App </h2>

+We are developing a website to calculate and plot different values for the phonological structure of words (both real and novel).

+The beta version of this website is available here: <a href="https://rpomper.shinyapps.io/phono/">https://rpomper.shinyapps.io/phono/</a>

 <h2> SRCLD </h2>

 We presented this research at the 2024 <a href="https://srcld.wisc.edu">Symposium on Research in Child Language Disorders</a>: